 Secondly, the issue of scale also impacts third-party B2B audiences which typically have significantly less reach (and frequently less variety as well) compared to third-party consumer audiences.
 For example, if you are selling an enterprise solution, your audience might be in the thousands to hundreds of thousands, while a brand selling smartphones to consumers potentially has upwards of tens of millions of prospective customers.

 As a last point on scale, many B2B marketers are still finding limited data products and services available outside the U.S., and certainly outside the English-speaking world.
 This is true despite the fact that many companies see their biggest growth opportunities in Asian markets and have significant marketing and sales goals in global markets.
-A growing number of third-party B2B data providers are starting to offer solutions with accurate and scalable audiences across worldwide markets.
+A growing number of third-party B2B data sellers are starting to offer solutions with accurate and scalable audiences across worldwide markets.

 B2B marketers need to utilize both first- and third-party data and leverage B2B specific solutions to reach target B2B audiences at scale worldwide.